What will I study?

 Please note that Calculus I (MATH 141) readiness (Pre-Calculus Math Placement Test score of 19 or higher) is strongly encouraged for all students entering the Biomedical Engineering Program since MATH 141 is a required pre- or corequisite for some of our freshman engineering courses.
 Find more information about the Math Placement Test.

-Suggested 4-year curriculum plan for the Biomedical Engineering major.
+You can view the suggested 4-year curriculum plan for the Biomedical Engineering major here.